jillesvangurp/es-kotlin-client/README.md

 Please exercise your rights under this license in any way you feel is appropriate.
 Forking is allowed and encouraged.
 I do appreciate attribution and pull requests ...

+Note, as of version 7.11.0, the Elastic Rest High Level Client that this library depends on has moved to a non oss license.
+Before that, it was licensed under a mix of Apache 2.0 and Elastic's proprietary licensing.

+As far as I understand it, that should not change anything for using this library which will continue to be licensed under the MIT license.
+But if that matters to you, you may want to stick with version 1.0.12 of this library.
+Version 1.1.0 and onwards are going to continue to track the main line Elasticsearch.

 ## Support & Consultancy

 For small things, use the issue tracker; I generally try to be helpful and try to resolve valid